chungeric/codefights-solutions/databases/13-securityBreach/README.md

 ## securityBreach

-**Note: the BINARY statement compares search terms on a byte-by-byte basis**
+**Note to self: the BINARY statement compares search terms on a byte-by-byte basis**

 You are managing a large website that uses a special algorithm for user identification.
 In particular, it generates a unique attribute for each person based only on their first and last names and some additional metadata.